SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 ### Get 30d volume and liquidity as a timeseries chart

 API method `/v1/9001/xy=k/cronus/ecosystem/?&key=${APIKey}`can be used to get information on volume 7-30d & liquidity 7-30d
-- notes: we simply by providing the name of the exchange `/cronus/` and the correct chainID `/9001/` for the blockchain, lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}`  As a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, cool hey 😊
+- notes: we simply by providing the name of the exchange `/cronus/` and the correct chainID (9001 = Evmos_mainnet) `/9001/` for the blockchain, lastly your Api key from [Covalent](https://www.covalenthq.com/) you provided on .env.local as a variables `/?&key=${APIKey}`  As a result, these endpoints enable you to access any DEX-related protocol in a matter of minutes, cool hey 😊

 ```js
 const APIKey = process.env.NEXT_PUBLIC_COVALENTKEY;